cert-manager/website/content/en/docs/usage/gateway-api.md

 You can also install the CRDs after installing cert-manager. cert-manager will pick up the Gateway CRD as soon as it is installed.

-Like with an Ingress, the annotations `cert-manager.io/issuer` or `cert-manager.io/cluster-issuer` tells cert-manager that this Gateway should be looked at to create Certificate.
+The annotations `cert-manager.io/issuer` or `cert-manager.io/cluster-issuer`
+tells cert-manager that this Gateway should be looked at to create Certificate.
 For example, the following Gateway should trigger the creation of the `example-com-tls` Certificate:

 ```yaml
 apiVersion: networking.x-k8s.io/v1alpha1